If you would like even more information about the QSX / Calling Frequencies and how to make good use of them, this page is for you.

 The only interference experienced were from two sources: the notorious Mediteranneo DX Club’s XT2MD abuse operation which deliberately in advance published its intentions to use the CW TOP5 for FT8 and the IBP guard bands for FT4 as well as the WAE RTTY Contest where many stations also abused the IBP guard frequencies.

-The distance of around 500Hz from the lower edge of DDK9 should be sufficient, and it should also be noted that if Noise Blanker is switched on this often causes QRM from adjacent signals that would normally be filtered, so further testing and feedback is being sought and this will be updated.
+The distance of 525Hz from the lower edge of DDK9 should be sufficient, and it should also be noted that if Noise Blanker is switched on this often causes QRM from adjacent signals that would normally be filtered, so further testing and feedback is being sought and this will be updated.

 To share your feedback please contact: